 Open Source Ecosystem Enabler (OSEE)

-The Open Source Ecosystem Enabler (OSEE) is a flagship initiative led by the International Telecommunication Union Bureau for Development in partnership with the United Nations Development Programme, funded by the European Commission under the Global Gateway programme.
+The Open Source Ecosystem Enabler (OSEE) is a flagship initiative led by the International Telecommunication Union (ITU) Bureau for Development in partnership with the United Nations Development Programme (UNDP), funded by the European Commission under the Global Gateway programme.

 Running from September 2023 to February 2027 with EUR 3 million in funding, OSEE supports countries in the Global South to establish Open Source Program Offices (OSPOs) and strengthen national digital capacity.